9 Factors That Could Affect Your Austin Car Accident Settlement

 Car accident injuries range from minor to catastrophic.
 The severity and type of your car accident injuries impact the value of your personal injury claim.

 Generally, the value of an injury claim increases with the severity of the injury.
 For example, a person who sustains a spinal cord injury or traumatic brain injury may receive more money for a car accident claim than a person who breaks their arm or suffers from whiplash.

-However, do not assume that a minor injury does not mean that you cannot recover a fair amount for your car accident claim.
+However, DO NOT assume that a minor injury means you cannot recover a fair amount for your car accident claim.
 If you believe the insurance company is undervaluing your claim or acting in bad faith, seek legal advice immediately.

 3. Whether You Received Prompt Medical Attention for Injuries

 Delays in medical care give the insurance company a reason to question your injury claim.
 The company might argue that the accident did not cause your injuries because you did not go to the doctor until weeks after the accident.

 Prompt medical attention after a car crash increases your chance that you can receive fair compensation for your injury claim.
 Report all injury symptoms to your doctor immediately.
 If you suspect additional injuries or your symptoms worsen, call your doctor immediately.

 4. The Things You Said After the Car Accident